wazo-platform/wazo-platform.org/content/blog/creating-cross-platform-push-to-talk-app.md

 During our last Hackathon in a wonderful Quebec, we've thought about fun projects we can make to improve our knowledge on WebRTC, ReactJS and all the libraries around it.

-Here some people of the super place where our hackathon took place :
+Here some pictures of the super place where our hackathon took place :

 ![What a wonderful view](/images/blog/hackathon-2021/big.jpg)